-There are many variations of recipes, but the basic ingredients are: coconut-infused white cake, nestled between layers of orange curd, topped with with pecan cream cheese frosting.
+There are many variations of Italian Cream cake recipes, but the basic ingredients are: coconut-infused white cake, nestled between layers of orange curd, topped with with pecan cream cheese frosting.

 Why you'll love this recipe!

-- All-natural, no preservatives - everything in this cake is from scratch!
+- All-natural, no preservatives – made from scratch, no boxed cake mixes

 - Beautiful - definitely a show-stopper on your dessert table